lreyn/reslate/source/_includes/live.md

 Pegasus Live communications ease programming by pushing the events to you, the developer, removing the need for periodic requests.

-All live communications are handled by the server found in your site's [/api](https://pegasus1.pegasusgateway.com/api/) response under `live_url`.
+All live communications are handled by the server found in your site's [/api](https://cloud.pegasusgateway.com/api/) response under `live_url`.

 You can go use that site to find a demo on how it's used, once loaded use the JS console to see the payload of the devices.

+The supported socket-io.client library is **v2.x.x**

+**Note that polling is disabled on the server, you must use `websocket` as a transport to succesfully connect.**

+*Use the Javascript tab on the right hand side to see sample code*

 ## Requirements